The Browning Hi Power 9mm Pistol was used by the British Airborne Forces from the 1940s onwards.

 The BHP is the most popular 9mm pistol ever produced.
 Used by around 96 countries for Police & military use.
 It is a single action, semi automatic pistol fed by a 13 round magazine.
 Almost twice as many rounds as it's contemporaries, the Luger & Colt 1911.
-Thanks to this innovative staggered stack magazine design, 13 rounds could be held without making the pistol grip to large to hold
+Thanks to this innovative staggered stack magazine design, 13 rounds could be held without making the pistol grip too large to hold.

 John Browning a famous gun designer at the beginning of the 20th Century started it's design in 1923.
 After his death in 1926 Dieudonne Saive from Fabrique Nationale (FN) took Browning's initial design and completed it.
 The patent for the 1911 ended in 1928, enabling Saive to freely incorporate many of the design features of the 1911 in his design of the BHP.

 The French military were the first to place an order for the BHP.